Arakaki-Yuji/Moji/README.md

-# Moji
+# moji-util
-Moji is String Utility Module for JavaScript
+moji-util is String Utility Module for JavaScript